-Throughout the Reception year, children become familiar with the PP1 staff, children, and environment through contact during playtimes, assembly, lunchtimes, tea and co-curricular clubs etc. Reception children start preparing for the transition to PP1 in the Summer Term to enable them to be increasingly familiar and confident in their new surroundings.
-During Move Up Day the children complete a creative activity which is displayed for when they arrive in class in September.
+Throughout the Reception year, children become familiar with the PP1 staff, children and environment through contact during playtimes, assembly, lunchtimes, tea and co-curricular clubs etc. Reception children start preparing for the transition to PP1 in the Summer Term to enable them to be increasingly familiar and confident in their new surroundings.
+During Move Up Day children spend time in their new PP1 classroom with their new class group, teacher and learning assistant to prepare them to join the class in September.